Physicians in Canada: Provincial or territorial regulatory authority

 Once the MCC Qualifying Examination Part 2 and the CFPC or RCPSC examinations are completed, the physician must contact their provincial or territorial regulatory authority in order to obtain their license to practice independently.

 For example, in the province of Quebec, the Collège des médecins du Québec is the regulatory authority which emits licenses to physicians and surgeons working within the province.
 In Ontario, the regulatory college is the College of Physicians and Surgeons of Ontario.

 Physician salary

-In Canada, physicians are paid through fee-for-service or alternative payment plans.
+In Canada, physicians are paid through fee-for-service or alternative payment plans such as Shadow Billing.
 Average salaries for physicians vary by specialty and province, with surgical specialties earning the most.

+In 2022–2023, total clinical payments rose to $32.4 billion, marking a 5.3% increase from the previous year.

+The average gross clinical payment per physician grew by 3.5% to reach $369,000, with figures ranging from $302,000 in Nova Scotia to $410,000 in Alberta.
+During the same period, physicians delivered over 278 million services, reflecting an increase of nearly 3% year over year.

+Canadian physicians are among the highest paid professionals in the country.
+The average physician salary across all specialities is C$440,487 annually, with a substantial range from C$279,344 for family physicians to C$887,684 for ophthalmologists.

+Salary by specialisation

 Canadian Medical Protective Association

 The Canadian Medical Protective Association (CMPA) is a non-profit association committed to provide advice and assistance when medical-legal issues arise in a physician's practice.
 They provide legal defense, liability protection, and risk-management education for physicians in Canada They also provide monetary compensation to patients and their families proven to have been harmed by negligent clinical care.